 It has a smooth, balanced sound and focused tone, with a rich mid-range.
 It can be used for anything from practicing to live performances to recording.

-The FS800 is available with these finish options:
+The Yamaha FS800 is available in these finish options:

 - Sand Burst